 I ported to CP/M Twirl, a twirling bar animation demo in Intel 8080 Assembly.
 I originally developed it for emuStudio, an emulator and development environment that recreates a number of classic computers and CPUs.
 The port runs on any CP/M system with an ANSI terminal or display.

-This video shows Twirl running under CP/M 3.0 on the Z80-MBC2 computer, controlled from a Minicom terminal emulator session under Crostini Linux on my Chromebox.
+I recorded a screencast that shows Twirl running under CP/M 3.0 on the Z80-MBC2 computer, controlled from a Minicom terminal emulator session under Crostini Linux on my Chromebox.

 How it works

 The demo displays an ASCII animation of a bar twirling clockwise at the home position of the console, i.e. the top left corner.
 After clearing the screen, Twirl repeatedly moves the cursor to the console home, prints the current animation frame, and checks for key presses to decide whether to terminate.

 Although visually simple, the program demonstrates some key Assembly programming techniques such as looping, calling BDOS functions, and doing output with ANSI escape codes.

 The original Twirl runs on a virtual Altair 8800 computer with a Lear Siegler ADM-3A terminal emulated by emuStudio.

 However, I designed the program intending to port it to CP/M. The necessary work consisted in replacing the Altair-specific I/O rutines with equivalent BDOS calls for printing a single character (function

 09h) of ANSI escape codes, and checking the console status for key presses (

 The program logic works as is, but I had to modify the CP/M version for defining the appropriate constants and ANSI escape strings, as well as adapting to the execution environment of the operating system and returning control to it.